FAQ for alt.binaries.pictures.japan.aidoru

 Add 6

-On a personal note I would like to thank some peeps who have supported this group with posts, advice and enthusiasm:
+On a personal note I would like to thank some peeps who have supported the groups with posts, advice and enthusiasm:

-(in alphabetical order) AlicE, annatar, Arragon, braver, Clark Kent, Dinky, General Guderian, Ghadzuux, idolfan, Marco Polo, MinoriFan, None Given, Pig Vomit, RicX, Sleepyguy, Techie and VM
+(in alphabetical order) Aibon, AlicE, annatar, Arragon, braver, Clark Kent, Dinky, General Guderian, Ghadzuux, Marco Polo, minachan, MinoriFan, None Given, PaperSleuth, Pig Vomit, RicX, Techie and VM.

 I love you guys :-)